sygmaprotocol/sygma-docs/docs/03-sygma-sdk/04-Examples/01-Basic-ERC-20-Token-Transfers/02-EVM-Substrate-example.md

 yarn run transfer
 ```

-The example will use `ethers` in conjunction with the Sygma SKD to create a transfer from Sepolia to Rococo-Phala with a `sygUSD` token.
+The example will use `ethers` in conjunction with the Sygma SDK to create a transfer from Sepolia to Rococo-Phala with a `sygUSD` token.
 It will be received on Rococo-Phala as the `sygUSD` token.

 ### Script functionality